 Over the past few months, assistant professor of chemical engineering Andrew Teixeira has received four grants totaling over $1.6 million for research into on-demand manufacturing systems to improve water quality, agriculture, and drug development.

-Residential Services, the Student Government Association, and Student Activities Office hosted a special build-a-plushie event—yes, it was just as adorable as it sounds.
+the Housing & Residential Experience Center, the Student Government Association, and Student Activities Office hosted a special build-a-plushie event—yes, it was just as adorable as it sounds.